-Man opens fire at Louie’s restaurant at Lake Hefner, several people injured
+Several people injured after man opens fire at Louie’s Grill & Bar at Lake Hefner

 OKLAHOMA CITY - The gunman who opened fire at a restaurant at Lake Hefner is dead, police say.

-Around 6:30 p.m., police responded to a shooting at Louie’s restaurant.
+Around 6:30 p.m., police responded to a shooting at Louie's Grill & Bar.

 Police say a gunman walked into the restaurant and opened fire.

-The father/grandfather of the victims, Dennis Will, says his daughter was grazed on the arm.
-He says his 12-year-old granddaughter was shot near the tailbone and underwent surgery.
-The bullet was possibly stuck in the little girl’s stomach.
+The father/grandfather of the victims, Dennis Will, says his daughter, Natalie Will, was grazed on the arm.
+He says his 12-year-old granddaughter, Niah Giles, was shot near the tailbone and underwent surgery.
+The bullet was possibly stuck in the little girl's stomach.
 Thankfully, both are expected to be survive.

 Will says his daughter and granddaughter were at the restaurant celebrating the 12-year-old girl's sister's birthday.